Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

 ### Start Spark Thrift Server

 Start the Thrift Server in the tool root folder, which is the same folder you run data generation scripts.
-Use either the PMem or DRAM scrip to start the Thrift Server.
+Use either the PMem or DRAM script to start the Thrift Server.

 #### Use PMem as Cache Media